futurehomeno/fimp-api/adapter/thing_management.md

 ### Custom Inclusion

-Adapters utilizing custom protocol communication through local network or third-party cloud will have their own specific inclusion flow specified it in their own documentation.
+Adapters utilizing custom protocol communication through local network or third-party cloud will have their own specific inclusion flow specified in their own documentation.
 Preliminary steps of such flows will often include authentication with a third-party system, specific configuration, and selecting devices to be connected to the system.
 At the end of this process the adapter is always required to generate `evt.thing.inclusion_report` event with the thing specification.